keonik/dev-portfolio/content/blog/creating-graphql-api-using-rest-api.md

 module.exports = typeDefs
 ```

 What we're saying in the `typeDefs` object is when we go to query in our graphQL API, we're only able to query `hello` and we expect a nullable `String` return type.
-In order to make that response not nullable we would just add an explanation point to the end like so `hello: String!`.
+In order to make that response not nullable we would just add an exclamation point to the end like so `hello: String!`.

 ### Build Apollo Server